Menu

 To be a support worker, you need to possess strong interpersonal and technical skills to work with vulnerable people.
 Although a formal qualification is not required to begin working as a support worker, a Certificate III in Individual Support (CHC33015) provides you with the skills and knowledge you need to succeed in the role.

-Find out more about a job as a support worker, the job market and the skills you need to get a position in this exciting and fulfilling career.
+Find out more about a job as a support worker, the job market and the support work courses that will help you secure a position in this fulfilling industry.

 support-worker